40 Crossgates Road,

 1 person favorited this theater

 Located in the Crossgates district to the east of Leeds.
-The Regal Cinema opened on 16th November 1936, the architect was A.V Montague and the builders were Kenyon and Co.
+The Regal Cinema opened on 16th November 1936 with Eddie Cantor in “Strike Me Pink”.
+The architect was A.V Montague and the builders were Kenyon and Co.
 It took them only 27 weeks to erect the cinema which provided seating for 1,500 and a car park for 400 vehicles, at that time the largest cinema car-park in the country.